Belgium: Bruges and Brussels

 Mary, slightly smaller than life-size, sits while young Jesus stands in front of her.
 Their expressions are mirror images of each other — serene but a bit melancholy, with downcast eyes, as though pondering what lies ahead for the young child.
 Though they're lost in thought, their hands instinctively link, tenderly.

-Just across the street, a monastery ran a hospital [St. John's Hospital, now housing the Memling Museum].
+Just across the street, a monastery ran a hospital [Sint-Janshospitaal, now housing a Memling Collection].
 It recalls how the sick were treated.
 It also displays masterpieces by the great Flemish painter, hometown boy Hans Memling.

 Some 500 years ago, the nave of this former church was lined with the sick and dying.
 Nuns served as nurses.